erichexter/vagrant-windows-hyperv/README.md

 # Vagrant Hyper-V Provider

-Hyper-V provider is available by default starting from Vagrant 1.5 onwards.
+Hyper-V provider is available by default starting in Vagrant starting from version 1.5 onwards.
 This plugin is created to provide windows guest features for Hyper-V.

 # Installation
+Install Vagrant 1.5

 vagrant plugin install vagrant-hyperv

 # Configuration